-The Importance of Google My Business (GMB) Reviews
+The Importance of Google Business Profile (GBP) Reviews

 When searching for a business or service online, many people defer to reviews to help make an informed decision.
-As a result, businesses with reviews on their Google My Business (GMB) will likely collect more clicks and conversions than those without them.
+As a result, businesses with reviews on their Google Business Profile (GBP) will likely collect more clicks and conversions than those without them.

-While having reviews on your GMB is important, the content and star ratings of these reviews is also crucial.
+While having reviews on your GBP is important, the content and star ratings of these reviews is also crucial.

 Any reviewing customer has the option to leave a star rating from 1-5.
 Once a star rating is selected, Google brings up buttons that help to clarify the selection.
 Examples include “good quality”, “professional”, or “poor quality”, “not professional”.